prototowb/portfolio-sass/README.md

 ```
 sass source/stylesheets/index.scss build/stylesheets/index.css
 ```
-First install Sass using one of the options below, then run sass --version to be sure it installed correctly.
 You can also run sass --help for more information about the command-line interface.

 ## Usage